Home » Our People » Missioners » Profile – Peg Vamosy

 Personal Data:

 Peg grew up in rural New York State and spent the last few years before joining Maryknoll Lay Missioners back on the family farm caring for her elderly parents.
-She was active in the Sacred Heart Parish in Stamford, N.Y., as well as in the Albany Diocese – in music ministry, pastoral planning and the promotion of small faith-sharing groups.
+She was active in the Sacred Heart Parish in Stamford, New York, as well as in the Albany diocese – in music ministry, pastoral planning and the promotion of small faith-sharing groups.
 A horticulturist, she has degrees from Cornell and Texas A&M.